anthonysSlab/AshenOdyssey/rules.md

 +d12 - Planet-Leading Master (not on character creation)

 # Combat Stuff: ===================================================
-Roll $ATTACK when attacking and $DODGE when dodging...
-DUHHHH
-These Depend on the Weapon, Situation, or Enviroment.
+$ATTACK and $DODGE depend on the Situation, Enviroment, &c.

-Use your Head, not The Dice!
+**Use your Head, not The Dice!**

-on a Failure to Dodge you die(Jk).
+on a Failure to Dodge you die

 ## Vehicle/Ship Combat:
 Weapons - 1 Person for Small Ships. -3 Per Person Missing.